Flaxo94/Philosophical-Cat-Facts-Generator/README.md

+# Philosophical-Cat-Facts-Generator
-# showcase of Python API and OpenCV
+showcase of Python API and OpenCV